Skip to main content

 Mass and Weight

-Mass is a measure of the amount of matter in an object, typically measured in kilograms (kg).
-Weight, on the other hand, is the force exerted by gravity on that mass, calculated as weight = mass × gravity (W = mg).
-In this question, the climber's mass of 75 kg is essential for calculating the change in gravitational potential energy as she ascends the cliff.
+Mass is a measure of the amount of matter in an object, typically measured in kilograms.
+Weight, on the other hand, is the force exerted by gravity on that mass, calculated as weight = mass × gravity.
+In this problem, the climber's mass of 75 kg is used to determine the gravitational potential energy change as she ascends the cliff.

 Recommended video: